Karbovanets/karbo-nodes-map/README.md

 # Karbo nodes map

-Visualizes KRB nodes on the map.
+Visualizes KRB nodes and master nodes on the map.

 ## How to run
 install and run freegeoip